Overview of ThoughtSpot setup in AWS

 Click Launch Instances.
 Wait a few minutes for it to fully start up.
 After it starts, it will appear on the EC2 console.

-admininto the IP address of the instance, using the password:
+admininto the IP address of the instance.
+Your ThoughtSpot contact can provide you with the password.

 Prepare your storage for use with your cluster, by running this command: